DESTHUbb/ASYNC-DATABASE-PY/docs/database_queries.md

 To keep in line with
 query result object no longer implements a mapping interface.
 To acces query result as a mapping you should use the `_mapping` property.
+That way you can process both SQLAlchemy Rows and databases Records from raw queries